jundalisay/superb/content/en/research/kepler/harmony/book-1/part-42..md

-The sides of the Pentagon and the Star Pentagon, or the chord subtended by two fifths of the Circle,'*’® have a Geometrical description through their angles, and are knowable, separately in the eighth degree;
+The sides of the Pentagon and the Star Pentagon, or the chord subtended by 2/5 of the Circle, have a Geometrical description through their angles, and are knowable, separately in the 8th degree;
 combined, in the sixth and in the fourth degree of knowledge.

 Description independently of the circle proceeds thus: if the proposed (futurum) side is given in length, we shall divide it in proportional section by Euclid II.
 11 or VI.
 30, and to it we shall join the greater part formed by the section: and having drawn two sides (crura) each equal to this composite line; and making the proposed line the Base, we shall construct the interior triangle of the Pentagon.

-Now, since the composite side (crus) comprises the whole proposed line and the greater part found hy dividing it in the divine section; the composite line will also be divided in this way [i£. in proportional section], and its greater part will be the proposed side, so that the base angle of this Triangle will be twice the angle at the vertex, as above for the Decagon and on the two said equal sides (crura) of the triangle, serving as bases, we shall add two triangles to the outside [of the figure], the triangles having their [remaining] sides (crura) equal to the proposed side.
+The composite side (crus) comprises the whole proposed line and the greater part is found hy dividing it in the divine section.

+The composite line will also be divided in this way [ie. in proportional section], and its greater part will be the proposed side, so that the base angle of this Triangle will be twice the angle at the vertex, as above for the Decagon and on the two said equal sides (crura) of the triangle, serving as bases, we shall add two triangles to the outside [of the figure], the triangles having their [remaining] sides (crura) equal to the proposed side.

 The easiest inscription in the circle is via the side of the Decagon.
 For, since half of ten is five, if we join up the ends F, H o f two sides FG, GH of the Decagon that meet at G, the line FH will be the side of the Pentagon, and similarly for and if we join up the ends F, K, the line FK will be the side of the star.

-So let the Pentagon be BDFHK and its star BFKDHB.
+So let the Pentagon be `BDFHK` and its star `BFKDHB`.

-Euclid, then, shows in XIII.
+Euclid, then, shows in 13.
 10 that the square of FH, the side of the Pentagon, is equal to the sum of the square of FA, the side of the Hexagon, and of the square of FG, the side of the Decagon, that is [the sum of the squares of] the semidiameter, AG, and GO, the Greater part resulting from the [Proportional] section [of the semidiameter].